 Program Approach

-Registered nurses visit moms and babies in their homes for over two years, starting in pregnancy.
+Registered nurses visit parents and babies in their homes for over two years, starting in pregnancy.
 The program is uniquely effective due to the following characteristics:

-- Voluntary enrollment of first-time, low-income mothers (an optimal time to promote positive behaviors).
+- Voluntary enrollment of first-time, low-income parents (an optimal time to promote positive behaviors).

 - Long-term program duration (over 2 years).